UnitedHealth, Amazon among bidders for Signify Health- reports | Business

 UnitedHealth has submitted the highest bid in excess of $30 a share, while Amazon's offer is close behind, Bloomberg said.
 Signify will hold a board meeting on Monday to discuss the bids, and final bids are expected Sept.
 6, Bloomberg said.
 The Wall Street Journal had earlier reported that Amazon was bidding for Signify and that it is up for sale in an auction that could value it at well over $8 billion.

-Signify has a market cap of around $4.97 billion based on its stock closing price on Friday, data from Refinitiv showed.
+Signify has a market cap of around $4.97 billion based on its stock closing price of $21.20 on Friday, data from Refinitiv showed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)